 A magnetic field is a vector that describes the magnetic influence of electrical charges that are in motion and in relation to magnetized materials.
 A galvanometer is an instrument for detecting and measuring high-speed electric current.
-One of the most common uses of a galvanometer is for analog measuring instruments, otherwise known as an ammeter, which is used measure the flow of an electrical charge through an electrical circuit.
+One of the most common uses of a galvanometer is for analog measuring instruments, otherwise known as an ammeter, which is used to measure the flow of an electrical charge through an electrical circuit.

 Galvanometers allow us to do some really neat things.
-For example, laser shows, laser pointers, and laser projectors are all thanks to the science behind this instrument!
+For example, laser beam shows, laser pointers, and laser projectors are all thanks to the science behind this instrument!
 Galvo systems are essentially mirrors that are moving on a technical system, which allow artists to time high-speed, laser lights alongside music.

-Now strip about an inch of the plastic insulation off each end of the wire, leaving bare copper wire exposed.
+Strip about an inch of the plastic insulation off each end of the wire, leaving bare copper wire exposed.